 The University of Oklahoma is accredited by the Higher Learning Commission, an institutional accreditation agency recognized by the U.S. Department of Education.
 The Higher Learning Commission (HLC) is an independent corporation founded in 1895 as one of six regional (now institutional) accreditors in the United States.
 Formerly known as the North Central Association, HLC accredits degree-granting post-secondary educational institutions in the United States.

 Institutional accreditation evaluates an entire institution and accredits it as a whole.
 The Commission accredits approximately 950 institutions of higher education.

-All documents related to prior site visits, including self-studies and team reports are posted online.
+All documents related to accreditation activities are posted online, including previous self-studies and site visit team reports.

 More information about the 2023 Reaccreditation Comprehensive Site Visit can be found on the HLC 2023 website.